makhas/DATA1050/README.md

 <center>http://gitpod.io/#/https://github.com/lheft/data1050-demo-project-f20</center>

-If you connect to port 1050 you should see a page similar to this:
-INSERT IMAGES BELOW

-# Launching The App
----
-1. Open the gitpod instance and run these commands to set persistent environment variables associated with your user for the current repository:
+This server runs through GCP, so to run this from a local workspace or in GitPod, contact one of the contributors to this repo for Key_CREDENTIALS to access the database instance and run the dashboard.

+Once key_CREDENTIALS has been secured, run the following command to launch the webapp.

+export KEY="key_CREDENTIALS" && pip install -r requirements.txt && python app.py